 One of a kind pearl necklace made out of Rich’s string.
 Pendant is app.
-1 1/2″ and contains a 5x6mm raven’s wing freshwater potato pearl.
+1 1/2″ and contains a 5x6mm raven’s wing freshwater pearl.
 Comes with a 16, 18 or 20″ sterling silver chain.
-Due to the high demand of the StringsforaCURE jewelry, it can take 5-6 weeks to complete your order.
+Due to the high demand of the StringsforaCURE jewelry, orders take 6 – 8 weeks to complete.
 These are hand-made and may vary slightly.

 Click To View Form